Constellation-Labs/documentation-hub/validate/troubleshooting/edgepointdown-troubleshoot.md

 This guide will assist you in disabling IPv6 on the node directly.

 :::info Note
 As other possible issues that may cause the same `EdgePointDown` condition emerge, this document will be updated accordingly.
-At this time, only `IPv6` resolution issue is being addressed.
+At this time, only the `IPv6` resolution issue is being addressed.
 :::

 ## ◽ Backup P12